All rights reserved

 That foolish error is exactly what some were committing in Corinth, Greece in the first century.
 Repeating it on a grand scale around the world today millions of “charismatic and Pentecostal Christians,” who are reproached and ridiculed with the same exclamation: “You are out of your minds!”
 And so, even mature, authentic Christians, together with their “sound doctrine,” are also summarily rejected by non-Christians who have no knowledge of that pure “doctrine of Christ.”
 1 Timothy 4:16; Titus 2:1; 2 John 1:9-11

-Non-Christians around the world, about 75% of the population, may also add “Revelation” to their reasons for not changing if Christians themselves go around saying: “Revelation is indecipherable.
+Non-Christians around the world, about 75% of the whole population, may also add “Revelation” to their reasons for not changing if Christians themselves go around saying: “Revelation is indecipherable.
 A waste of time to read and study it.
 Of almost no value.”
 To which the non-Christian responds: “What!
-Do you talk that way about one of your sacred writings?
+Do you talk that way about one of your own sacred writings?
 And you want me to take you Christians seriously?”

 Click here for an in-depth study on the declaration: “The testimony of Jesus is the spirit of prophecy.”